 Effective performance management is without a doubt extremely important.
-Through a series of informal or formal evaluation processes, the performance of each individual employee is measured and using the data collected, the appropriate action can then be taken.
+Through a series of informal or formal evaluation processes, the performance of each individual employee is measured, and using the data collected, the appropriate action can then be taken.
 This ensures that the goals of the organization and that of its employees are aligned in a singular direction.

 When properly implemented and executed, performance management systems can transform organizations into ultra-competitive, lean, mean fighting machines.
 For example, General Electric’s CEO Jack Welch managed to revolutionize GE by directing the efforts of more than 200,000 employees towards a singular goal; to be the best that they can be.

 On the other hand, ineffective performance management systems can end up being more trouble than they are actually worth.
-At best, such an organization is only able to perform adequately in a competitive market and at worst, it becomes unable to cope with constantly evolving challenges in the marketplace.
+At best, such an organization is only able to perform adequately in a competitive market, and at worst, it becomes unable to cope with constantly evolving challenges in the marketplace.

-In this article, we examine some of the reasons why even the most well planned management initiatives go awry.
+In this article, we examine some of the reasons why even the most well-planned management initiatives go awry.
 Here are 5 reasons why an over-reliance on hard data or performance metrics exclusively can lead to disaster.

 For example, you realize that the number of calls processed by your customer service department has dropped significantly over a period of several months.
-As a manager, your first impressions would be that your team is spending time slacking off on Facebook rather than working.
+As a manager, your first impression would be that your team is spending time slacking off on Facebook rather than working.
 However, a cursory check with your team reveals that a newly released product has many customers calling in with enquiries which has resulted in each call taking longer than usual.

 The above situation highlights why organizations should not be wholly reliant on raw data collection as metrics alone are not indicative of the larger problem.
 Instead, data collected should be used as the basis for further investigation i.e. realizing that a problem exists and looking into solving it using other methods.

 Problems change and evolve with time and so do your employees.
-A performance metric that was able to address dropping work turnaround times may not be as relevant a year later after all has been said and done.
+A performance metric that was able to address dropping work turnaround times may not be as relevant a year later, after all, has been said and done.
 The fluid nature of today’s competitive economy means that HR professionals and organizations need to be on the ball so as to not become complacent.

 In order to remain up-to-date, performance audits should be conducted annually or even bi-annually.
-These checks allow the organization to identify and eliminate potentially outdated benchmarks that are no longer relevant and to replace them with more effective performance metrics.
+These checks allow the organization to identify and eliminate potentially outdated benchmarks that are no longer relevant and replace them with more effective performance metrics.

 A word of warning though, sudden changes to your performance metrics can result in data collected previously becoming obsolete while interrupting any data collection efforts that you may already have in place.

-In a world of big data where we rely upon numbers to tell a story, organizations and HR professionals are at risk of becoming over-reliant on hard data and metrics alone.
+In a world of big data where we rely upon numbers to tell a story, organizations, and HR professionals are at risk of becoming over-reliant on hard data and metrics alone.
 Data collection has sterilized performance management which means that managers and leaders are not able to make nuanced judgments on their own.

-Such a totally objective form of management means that more subjective factors like EQ, soft skills and employee attitude are not taken into account when determining an employee’s performance.
+Such a totally objective form of management means that more subjective factors like EQ, soft skills, and employee attitude are not taken into account when determining an employee’s performance.
 For example, an employee with a toxic attitude who consistently rates well on paper will be allowed to continue unhindered without any corrective action being taken.

 Secondly and rather ironically, such an approach can also serve to affect your actual work performance as most of your time is spent collating and processing data.
 Instead, HR professionals should start with smaller more easily-managed chunks of data before moving on so as to keep the workload manageable and to ensure that the data collected pays off in dividends.